-Given the uncertainties involved in assessing the effects of water operations and restoration activities on listed species, it is the decision of the Five Agencies that the only practicable way forward is with a firm commitment and explicit plans to meet the co-equal Delta goals and to take management actions that comply with applicable federal and state legal requirements intended to protect species listed as threatened or endangered while giving due consideration to new scientific and operational information.
-The proposed approach outlined in this Adaptive Management Program incorporates aspects of adaptive management that are both "active" (where managers and operations are pushed in a process of experimentation to explore the benefits, limits and response to management actions) and "passive" (which lacks explicit experimentation and is instead more an assessment of existing and future conditions and circumstances).
-Ultimately the approach used in this Adaptive Management Program will proceed with an iterative development of management alternatives whereby managers will use a few contrasting scenarios to explore the uncertainty surrounding the future consequences of a management decision.
+Given the aforementioned uncertainties involved in assessing the effects of water operations and restoration activities on listed species, it is the decision of the Five Agencies that the only practicable way forward is with a firm commitment and explicit plans to to meet the co-equal Delta goals and to take management actions such that are not likely to jeopardize the continued existence of any endangered species or threatened species (or result in the destruction or adverse modification of critical habitat as provided under ESA section 7(a)(2)) and to ensure CESA authorization compliance as new scientific and operational information becomes available.
+The proposed approach outlined in this Adaptive Management Framework incorporates aspects of adaptive management that are both "active" (where managers and operations are pushed in a process of experimentation to explore the benefits, limits and response to management actions) and "passive" (which lacks explicit experimentation and is instead more an assessment of existing and future conditions and circumstances).
+Ultimately the approach used in this Adaptive Management Framework will proceed with an iterative development of management alternatives whereby managers will use a few contrasting scenarios to explore the uncertainty surrounding the future consequences of a management decision.

-4.1 Decision-Making
+5.1 Decision-Making

-This Adaptive Management Program outlines a collaborative process that will be essential to the success of the overall adaptive management program for the ongoing operation of the CVP and SWP, including future implementation and operation of the CWF.
+This Adaptive Management Framework outlines a collaborative process that will be essential to the success of the overall adaptive management program for the ongoing operation of the CVP and SWP, including future implementation and operation of the CWF.
 Under the adaptive management program, new information gained during implementation will inform operational decisions within the ranges of criteria and effects analyzed in applicable BiOps and CESA authorizations.
-The Five Agencies commit to working through the collaborative process outlined in the Agreement for Implementation of an Adaptive Management Program for Project Operations (MOA) to reach consensus on operational decisions and other management actions to the extent possible and to elevate any disputes over decisions to appropriate levels of officials for each agency.
-Each agency retains discretion to make decisions as appropriate within its authority after considering the available information and taking into account the input of relevant groups described in this document and the MOA.
+The Five Agencies commit to working through the collaborative process outlined in this Adaptive Management Framework to reach consensus on operational decisions and other management actions to the extent possible and to elevate any disputes over decisions to appropriate levels of officials for each agency.
+Each agency retains discretion to make decisions as appropriate within its authority after considering the available information and taking into account the input of relevant groups described in this document.
 If any operational decisions are not within the ranges of criteria and effects analyzed in applicable BiOps or CESA authorizations, Reclamation will reinitiate formal consultation under ESA section 7 and implementing regulations (50 CFR 402.16), if necessary, and/or DWR will commence a permit amendment process under California law, if necessary.

-Additional efforts or groups will be needed to fulfill all aspects of this Adaptive Management Program and support the decision-making process by the IICG, especially those resulting from implementation of CWF.
-Descriptions of certain groups and how they will be involved in the various phases of this Program may be found in Appendix 7-Groups Involved In Each Phase of the Adaptive Management Program.
+Additional efforts or groups may be needed to fulfill all aspects of this Adaptive Management Framework and support the decision-making process by the Five Agencies, especially those resulting from implementation of CWF.
+One such group is currently being developed as described below.
+Descriptions of other groups and how they will be involved in the various phases of this Framework may be found in Appendix 7-Groups involved in each of the Phases of the Adaptive Management Framework.

-4.1.1 Interagency Implementation and Coordination Group (IICG)
+Interagency Implementation and Coordination Group (IICG)